 The train is provided with a toothed pinion-wheel, the teeth of which fit into the teeth of the central toothed rail.

-There are various systems of rack and pinion for railways such as fell system, Marsh system, Riggenbach, Strub system and Abt system.
+There are various systems of rack and pinion for railways such as fell system, Marsh system, Riggenbach, Strub system, and Abt system.

-Marsh system was the first successful invention of the rack railway system.
+The Marsh system was the first successful invention of the rack railway system.
 This system was invented by Sylvester Marsh in 1861.

-Rack system reduces the speed limit of the trains.
+The rack system reduces the speed limit of the trains.
 But on very steep gradients, the use of rack is essential.
 It is surprising to know that a gradient, as steep as 1 in 2, is adopted with the help of this system.

 In India, a distance from Kullar to Coonoor around 19 km on Nilgiri Mountain Railway, is constructed and operated by using abt system, and the gradient on this track is 1 in 12.5.
 The maximum allowable speed on this track is 13 km/h.